swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 As with `@available` written on a top-level declaration, default availability is inherited by nested members and inner types per the standard `@available` propagation rules.

+### Criteria for adding new defaults

+We expect new attributes and modifiers to go through Swift Evolution, either as a section in a proposal for a new attribute or modifier, or as part of a proposal modifying an existing attribute or modifier.
+This allows edge cases and consistency of behavior compared to existing file-level defaults to be considered.
+We feel a new modifier or attribute would be an appropriate candidate if it:

+- Can apply with consistent behavior to most top-level declarations.
+- Is not expected to apply to preexisting top-level declaration kinds in the future.
+- Has lexical scoping rules of some kind.
+- Is often written on most or every top-level declaration in a file.

+> [!NOTE]
+> Changing what top-level declarations support an attribute or modifier when that attribute or modifier is supported by `default` may pose a source compatibility problem; existing files may use that file default and feature those declarations.
+To avoid special case exceptions or language mode staging for file-level defaults, it would be ideal to finalize the design of the default value before it is supported by `default`.

+See [Additional attributes and modifiers](#additional-attributes-and-modifiers) under Future directions for specific candidates and their potential drawbacks.

 ## Source compatibility

 This proposal is strictly additive. `default` is already a reserved keyword and top-level `default` is not valid Swift today, so no existing code should be affected.
 Use of a new default such as `@available` or actor isolation carries the same source compatibility implications as writing it on top-level declarations.